openbible-io/en_ust/README.md

 "The non-Jews speak evil about God because of the evil actions of you Jews."

+For many language, this is a clearer way of expressing the message that Romans 2:24 intends to communicate.

-This is more clear for many languages.
-When you edit or translate the UST, make sure that you do not use any passive voice constructions.
+**When you edit or translate the UST, you must not use any passive voice constructions.**

-##### Abstract Nouns
+#### Abstract Nouns

 The ULT of Romans 2:10 says: